Frequently Asked Questions about translating

 How do I translate?

 1. Click here to make sure that you downloaded the latest release of Advanced Uninstaller PRO.
+The latest version is available here.

 2. Download (approx. 600 kb) our translation tool from here.